-Trigger point injection is a medical procedure used to treat painful areas of muscle that contain trigger points.
+Trigger Point Injection is a medical procedure using a homeopathic, botanical injection called Traumeel to treat painful areas of muscle.

 What are Trigger Points?